Aswin-shok/MicroRNA-target-gene-prediction-using-Tarbase-database/README.md

 </details>

 ## About The Project
-Target gene prediction of miRNA from Tarbase database using simple perl script
+Target gene prediction of miRNA from Tarbase database using simple perl script.
+The script was developed as a part of circRNA-miRNA-mRNA network construction.

 <p align="right">(<a href="#top">back to top</a>)</p>